 Living at New—Residence Life

 The New College Residence, comprising three buildings, provides a vibrant community for over 850 students.
 Residence is more than just a place to live; it is a home, a place to make lifelong friends and an abundant resource of programs and services that support the student experience.
 We aim to extend learning beyond the classroom by providing a host of extracurricular and co-curricular activities to develop students’ understanding of the world beyond campus.

 New College offers unique living environments catering to the differing needs of our student body.
-These include multi-faculty communities, Living Learning Communities (LLCs) specific to areas of study or interest, and single-gender, as well as gender-inclusive (or all-gender) communities.
-New College also offers three room options for residents: traditional single and double rooms, as well as our bed-over-desk double rooms.
+These include multi-faculty communities, and single-gender, as well as gender-inclusive (or all-gender) communities.
+New College also offers three room options for residents: traditional single and double rooms, as well as our economy double rooms.
 Each room comes furnished with a bed, desk, desk chair and wardrobe.

 The First Year Experience at New College is a suite of programs spanning from June through April that are designed to support new students as they transition in and through their first year at the College.
 These programs group all new students with upper-year New College student leaders who will stay visible and accessible throughout the year.
 The First Year Experience consists of three marquee programs: SPROUT E-Mentorship (Summer), New Roots (New College Orientation), and SPROUT Mentorship (Fall-Winter).

 For over 20 years, the New College Career Mentorship Program has helped to increase students’ exposure to ideas, connections and friendships while developing their career trajectory.
 Mentors and mentees are connected according to personal interests and career aspirations, ensuring a meaningful exchange for both students and their alumni mentors.